Griefed/ServerPackCreator/backend/main/resources/README.md

 There are things which people want to do with their server packs which could most certainly be automated.
 Some of those things so special, or maybe out of place, that they would not warrant a separate feature for ServerPackCreator itself.
+In short: Some things are out of scope for me to add to ServerPackCreator.

 It may also be that it is such a niche feature, that I either don't have the time to code it in, or simply don't want to.
 Maybe it doesn't fit into the overall design of ServerPackCreator, too.
 Who knows, it could be any of those reasons or another.